DeadlyArtist/MinecraftProgression/README.md

 ## Missing Features
 These are not yet implemented, but will be in the future.

-*Keybinds*: Add keybinds for toggling certain upgrades on and off.
 *Config*: Add config file.
 *Barrels*: Potion rework to make you love potions.
 *More Upgradable Tools*: Add upgradable/tiered crossbows, tridents, fishing rods, shears, shields.
 *More Progression*: Add more tiers (such as Deeper and Darker integration), upgrades, and gourmet food.
 *More Versions*: Add support for higher minecraft versions, as well as forge.

+## Feature Changelog
+These have been implemented in an update.

+*Keybinds*: Added keybinds for toggling certain upgrades on and off.
+*Rotten Creatures*: Added special mod support.

 ## License
 This mod is licensed under MIT license.